DinoTools/Colorduino_GFX/README.md

 Installation
 ------------

-The Colorduino GFX library depends on slightly modified version of the Adafruit GFX library.
-Download and install this library first.
+The Colorduino GFX library depends on the Adafruit GFX library.
+Use the original Adafruit GFX library or the 8-bit mode of the slightly modified version for a smaller code size.
+Download and install the dependencies first.

 Download the source code and rename the uncompressed folder to Colorduino\_GFX.
 The folder should at least contain the files Colorduino\_GFX.cpp and Colorduino\_GFX.h.
 Place the folder in your `<Arduino-Sketch-Folder>/libraries/` folder and restart the Arduino IDE.

 Usage
 -----

-Before you start set the right values in the Config section of the modified Adafruit GFX library.
-Use a struct for red, green and blue and 8 bit vars for the coordinates.

-    typedef struct {uint8_t r; uint8_t g; uint8_t b;} GFX_Color_t;
-    typedef int8_t GFX_Coord_t;

 Include all required libraries first.